Registration of the asylum application

 Rules for the registration and lodging of applications

-Article 69 of Asylum Code transposes Article 6 of the recast Asylum Procedures Directive relating to access to the procedure.
+Article 69 of the Asylum Code transposes Article 6 of the recast Asylum Procedures Directive on access to the procedure.

 As outlined below, Greek law refers to simple registration (απλή καταγραφή) to describe the notion of “registration” and full registration (πλήρης καταγραφή) to describe the notion of “lodging” of an application for international protection under the Directive.